huynguyengl99/chanx/docs/user-guide/messages.rst

 .. code-block:: python

-    # Create a message instance
+    # Create a message instance with structured payload
     notification = NotificationMessage(payload={"type": "info", "text": "Update received"})

     # Send it to the client